adeto/Simple-Loops/README.md

 Changes are made with Git Bash..

-Changes are made in master branch..
+Changes are made in master branch :)